Health Supplement Reviews

 Vitamin Shop vs. Super Store – “Which is the Best?”

 You can walk into any major retailer and find a vitamin aisle.
 Are the options at a dedicated vitamin store better than those?
-Not in all cases.
+Not in all cases, based on research and health supplement reviews.
 The only real difference is in selection and variety.
 While the super store many only offer one chromium supplement, the vitamin shop may have 10.
 Protein is another example.
 There are tons of protein powders out there today.
 You are bound to get a better selection at a vitamin shop, plus the employees are there to help you find the best health supplement.

 If you have a medical condition that’s being treated with prescription medications, you may want to think twice before taking a health supplement (or at least contact your doctor).
 According to an article from the FDA, “Certain dietary supplements can change absorption, metabolism, or excretion of a medication and therefore affect its potency.”
 The article goes on to give an example, “For example, drugs for HIV/AIDS, heart disease, depression, treatments for organ transplants, and birth control pills are less effective when taken with St. John’s Wort, an herbal supplement.
 Depending on the medication involved, the results can be serious.”